renkha/go-restapi-echo/README.md

 # go-restapi
-Try and learning hoe to make Rest API with Go Language.
+Try and learning how to make Rest API with Go Language and PostgreSQL.